Saltar al contenido principal

 What is aging in place?

-Aging in place means an adult remains in their own home — not at an assisted living facility or a nursing home — during the later years of life.1
+Aging in place means an adult remains in their own home — not at an assisted living facility or a nursing home — during the later years of their life.

 Where that home is might be flexible.
 It could be the house they grew up in, the "forever home" where they raised a family or the downsized space they moved into, like an apartment or townhouse.